next-book/interface/README.md

 _Nb-base_ is a library providing functionality that builds on the structure of a [mapped next-book][mapper].
 It provides basic e-reading functionalities.

-See an [example of an e-book][fc] created with the next-book tools.
+See an [example of an e-book][walden] created with the next-book tools.

 ## Use